marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

     });
 ```

-Running our e-commerce application again, we can see on the login page a right panel, where you can find a new button that allows you to sign in with the Microsoft service.
+Running our e-commerce application again, we can see on the login page a right panel, where you can find a new button that allows you to sign in with the Microsoft external provider.

 ![Microsoft](microsoft.png)

 After logging in to the Microsoft page, our user is redirected to an "account association page" provided by ASP.NET Core Identity.
-Here, we will click on "Register" to complete the association between the Microsoft account and the account of our store:
+Here, we will click on "Register" to complete the association between the Microsoft account and our e-commerce account:

 ![Associate Your Microsoft Account](associate-your-microsoft-account.png)

-As we can see below, the client is now registered with Microsoft's own email, and no further login information is required in our application!
+As we can see below, the client is now registered with Microsoft's email, and no further login information is required by our application!
 ![Loggedin As Microsoft](loggedin-as-microsoft.png)

 Note that accounts created directly by Identity can coexist side by side with user accounts created in external mechanisms such as Google, Microsoft, Facebook, etc. as we can see in the user table (AspNetUsers) of the SQLite database MVC.db:
 ![Sqlite Aspnetuser Microsoft](sqlite-aspnetuser-microsoft.png)

-Eventually we can investigate which user accounts were created outside our system.
+Eventually, we can investigate which user accounts were created outside our system.
 Just open the AspNetUserLogins table from the MVC.db database:
 ![Aspnetuserlogins](aspnetuserlogins.png)

 ![Enter Google](enter-google.png)